dmpstats/Avian_Cluster_Detection/README.md

 -   Set the **cluster window** to a number of days longer than the duration of your dataset (in days)

+Please note: the geometry of the outputted clusters is determined by their **median location,** not mean location.
+This is generated using the GMedian `Weiszfeld` function.

 ### Input data

 *Move2* Location Data